-The Issuer could suffer significant reputational harm if the Issuer fails to identify and manage potential conflicts of interest properly.
-The failure, or perceived failure, to adequately address conflicts of interest could affect the willingness of clients to deal with the Issuer, or give rise to litigation or enforcement actions against the Issuer.
+The Issuer could suffer significant reputational harm if the Issuer fails to properly identify and manage potential conflicts of interest.
+Management of potential conflicts of interest has become increasingly complex as the Issuer expands its business activities through more numerous transactions, obligations and interests with and among its clients.
+The failure to adequately address or the perceived failure to adequately address, conflicts of interest could affect the willingness of clients to deal with the Issuer, or give rise to litigation or enforcement actions against the Issuer.
 Therefore, there can be no assurance that conflicts of interest will not arise in the future that could cause material harm to the Issuer.